shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 Go to:
 ➡ Model View

+1. On the far left side of Power BI Desktop, you'll see three icons stacked vertically:

+📊 Report view (top)

+📋 Table view (middle)

+🔗 Model view (bottom)

+2. Click the bottom icon (Model view) - it looks like connected boxes

+You'll now see all your tables displayed as boxes with column names listed inside them.

 *Screenshot showing the Model View of the data -*
 <img width="1919" height="1029" alt="SS-3 from PowerBI_Dummy_Data-2" src="https://github.com/user-attachments/assets/5fa054bb-3ad3-4cd9-9028-63a652036f94" />